rreinold/fs-explorer/README.md

 ### Approach

-Golang's native libraries, `io` and `os` were used in placed of a system call to run `ls` command in order to preclude any arbitrary code injections at the command line.
-Responses follow an [existing npm approach]([directory-tree npm package](https://www.npmjs.com/package/directory-tree)) for representing filesystems in JSON.
+Make use of Golang's native libraries, `io` and `os` to access the filesystem.
+This was selected in place of a system call to run `ls` command in order to preclude any arbitrary code injections at the command line.
+Responses follow an [existing npm approach](https://www.npmjs.com/package/directory-tree) for representing filesystems in JSON.

 ## Usage